 Hallie has been practicing massage therapy since 1996 and is licensed in Connecticut and New York.
 She is Board Certified in Therapeutic Massage and Bodywork, an approved continuing education provider for the National Certification Board for Therapeutic Massage and Bodywork, and has been offering continuing education classes since 2000.
 She became certified in European Stone Massage in 2001 and has been teaching the discipline since 2007.
 Hallie has also been certified in Holistic Aromatherapy since 2002 and has been studying advanced clinical aromatherapy since 2005.
 She is an Associate in Polarity Therapy (APP), Usui Reiki Master Teacher, Master Instructor of Integrated Energy Therapy and certified labyrinth facilitator.
-She currently teaches at Cortiva Institute in CT and has spent 13 years as an instructor for Finger Lakes School of Massage in both Ithaca and Mt.
+She spent 4 years teaching the massage curriculum for Cortiva Institute (formerly Connecticut Center for Massage Therapy) and 13 years as an instructor for Finger Lakes School of Massage in both Ithaca and Mt.
 Kisco, NY.

 Hallie is founder of Soul Song, offering training in a wide spectrum of complementary care alternatives.
 A well known and respected educator with extensive training in energywork and body-centered therapies, her mission highlights creating transformation on personal and professional levels through quality education in alternative approaches to prevention and wellness.